nitishsingh158/Kickstarter_Analysis/README.md

 #### **Analysis Methodology**
 1. Outcomes Based on Launch Date
-The first analysis looks at the outcomes of the Kikstarter theater campaigns based on the launch data or more specifically by the launch month.
+The first analysis looks at the outcomes of the Kickstarter theater campaigns based on the launch data or more specifically by the launch month.
 The objective is to see if there are any visible trends when it comes to launching a successful theater play campaign.
 To complete the analysis:
    -  The dates in the data set were converted from UNIX timestamp to short data type and the year and month were extracted from each date.
-    - Next, the entire Kikstarter dataset was selected in a pivot table with the following selections:
+    - Next, the entire Kickstarter dataset was selected in a pivot table with the following selections:
        - `Parent Category` and `Years` as the filter.
        - `outcomes` in the columns and values
        - `Years` in the row labels, adjust the row labels settings so that instead of showing the data per year the data is showed for each month.
     - Next, filter the data based on the 'theater' parent category and plot the resulting pivot table.

 2. Outcomes Based on Goals
-The second analysis looks at the outcomes of the Kikstarter theater based on the funding goals for the campaigns.
+The second analysis looks at the outcomes of the Kickstarter theater based on the funding goals for the campaigns.
 To get a better insight into the trends, the goal data was distributed into 11 bins of equal intervals starting from 'less than $1,000' and going to '$50,000 and above'.
 To complete the analysis:
    - Create bin intervals starting from $1,000 and incrementing by $4,999 going all the way up to $50,000.
    - Next, use the `COUNTIF` function to find out the total number of successful, failed, and canceled projects for each bin range.
    - Next, calculate the percentage of successful, failed, and canceled projects for each bin range.